2025 LEGISLATIVE PRIORITIES

-The Nebraska Legislature began its 2024 legislative session on January 3.
-This will be a short 60-day session, which is scheduled to end on April 18.
-Bill introduction runs through January 17.
-Since this is the second session of the biennial Nebraska Legislature, any unresolved bills from the 2023 session will carry over into this year and can be passed in 2024.
-Floor debate is expected to begin on January 10 and public hearings on new bills will start the week of January 22.
+The Nebraska Legislature began its 2025 legislative session on January 8.
+This will be a long 90-day session, which is scheduled to end on June 9.
+Bill introduction runs through January 22.
+Since this is the first session of the 2025-2026 biennial Nebraska Legislature, any unresolved bills from the 2025 session will carry over into 2026.
+Public hearings on bills will start the week of January 20.
+Floor debate is expected to begin in early February.

 A list of all legislation introduced can be found on the Nebraska Legislature’s website.
 View legislation introduced in 2023 and 2024.
-Priority bills that Nebraska Appleseed is following in the 2024 session includes:
+Stay tuned for priority bills that Nebraska Appleseed is following in the 2025 session.
+Priorities will be available by January 24.
+Nebraska Appleseed’s major priorities this session will include:

 CHILD WELFARE